rneacy/aoc/README.md

 These are my solutions to Advent of Code over the years.

+Not everything is complete; I use this as practice for algorithmic thinking and knowledge of new algoriths to accomplish hard computing problems.

 Each year is in its own branch.

 | Year | Progress | Stars |